 The Virtual Office desktop app now supports spell checking across all localized languages, such as Dutch, Portuguese, Swedish, and more!

 For details, see our list of languages supported by the Virtual Office desktop app.

 We have improved our character support in the Virtual Office desktop app; if you or your organization uses UTF-8 characters (such as Arabic letters or Chinese characters) in contact names, you can now search for contacts that use these characters.

 If you are using a pre-release version of the Virtual Office desktop app, such as a version that is in Beta, your version of the app now looks slightly different to indicate its pre-release status.

 Once your version of the app is released to a general audience, the interface color changes back to standard, and the pre-release label in the application window header disappears.

 The following enhancements apply to your messaging experience in the Messages tab.

-For details, see our content on using chat rooms.
+For details, see our content on mentioning contacts in chat.